TITLE 6 PRIMARY AND SECONDARY EDUCATION

 P. “Eligible dependent” means a person obtaining health care coverage from the authority based upon that person's relationship to the eligible employee as follows:

-(1) a person whose marriage to the eligible employee is evinced by a marriage certificate or who has a legally established common-law marriage in a state which recognizes common-law marriages and then moves to New Mexico;
+(1) a person whose marriage to the eligible employee is evidenced by a marriage certificate or who has a legally established common-law marriage in a state that recognizes common-law marriages and then moves to New Mexico;

 (2) a person who is the domestic partner of an eligible employee, employed by an entity offering domestic partner benefits;